 The Positive Impact of Customizing Your EHR

-A customized EHR system can meet the needs and respond to the challenges of a medical practice much better than a generic system.
+A customized EHR system can meet the needs of and respond to the challenges of a practice much better than a generic system.
 Custom EHR systems provide more intuitive experiences than out-of-the-box records systems thanks to specialty-specific tools, templates and more.
 While the generic system is forcing you to write down the symptoms of the patients, the custom system is reading the pattern and gives auto-fill suggestions, which could help increase patient-doctor facetime and cut down on the time spent on the EHR.

 From family medicine to surgery, there is no one-size-fits-all system that can be effective for all medical practices.

 Generic systems do not accommodate for these differences.
-Additionally, they can often bombard specialty practices with tools that they will never use, and fall short on features they actually need.
+Additionally, they can often bombard specialty practices with tools that they will never use and fall short on features they actually need.
 Kind of like how they make you take all those basics classes in college.
 Did intro to Geography come in useful?
 No, because no one wants to knows where Alabama is.
 But now you have to use WebMD every time you have a patient with more than 3 symptoms.

 Typically, the first to benefit from a tailored, customized EHR system are providers and their staff.
-From the waiting room to the exam room, EHR customization benefits doctors, technicians, and nurses, but also patients and their families.
+From the waiting room to the exam room, EHR customization benefits doctors, technicians, nurses, patients and their families.

-Reduced aggravation for providers, longer time spent with patients, and more accurate and useful health dataillustrate the powerful effect a specially designed records system can have.
+Customization will lead to reduced aggravation for providers, longer time spent with patients and more accurate and useful health data.

 Uniquely designed scheduling modules can eliminate frustration and time lost from grappling with inefficient generic systems so that both staff and patients enjoy a more streamlined, personalized experience.

 EHR customization supports best practices and “meaningful use” as well, built around the adapting needs and goals of providers and their patients.
-The potential for improved care grows with the increased accuracy of data, communication logs, organized test results, and many more benefits of using a custom health records system.
+The potential for improved care grows with the increased accuracy of data, communication logs, organized test results,and other benefits of using a custom health records system.